davelindell/davelindell.github.io/_pages/about.md

 **I'll be joining the CS department at the University of Toronto in July 2022!**

-Students interested in joining my group starting in Fall 2022 should apply to the [Department of Computer Science](https://web.cs.toronto.edu/graduate/prospective) and mention my name in their Statement of Purpose.
+Students interested in joining my group starting in Fall 2022 should apply to the [Department of Computer Science](https://web.cs.toronto.edu/graduate/prospective).
+More on [this page](/joining).
 {: style="background-color: #ffffcc; float: left;"}